Clock Distribution with Gradient TRIX: Analysis

 \end{proof} Finally, we observe that such a ``time shift'' propagates without further increase, so long as there are no faults.
 However, a subtlety here is that this is only true for our \emph{bounds} on timing: a change in timing might leave more time for drift of the local clock to accumulate; since our worst-case bounds include the maximum time error that can possibly be accumulated from drift (so long as local skews do not become exceedingly large), this is already accounted for in the bound provided by \Cref{lem:drift}.
 Hence, we obtain the following generalized variant of \Cref{lem:drift}. \begin{lemma} Suppose that for $v\in V$ and $\ell\in \N_{>0}$ the predecessors of $(v,\ell)$ are correct.
 If we shift the pulse times of these predecessors by at most $\delta \in \R$, where \Cref{eq:Lambda} still holds for the shifted times, then

 where $t_{v,\ell}'$ denotes the pulse time of $(v,\ell)$ in the execution with the shifts applied. \end{lemma} \begin{proof} Pulse times are increasing as functions of pulse times of predecessors.
 Therefore, in order to maximize or minimize $t_{v,\ell}'$, we need to maximize or minimize the predecessors' pulse times, respectively.
 Shifting all predecessors' pulse times uniformly by $\delta$ also shifts $t_{v,\ell}'$ by $\delta$ relative to $t_{v,\ell}$.
-The statement now follows analogously to the proof of \Cref{lem:drift}, carrying the uniform shift through all inequalities. \end{proof} With these tools in place, we can conclude that skews do not grow arbitrarily in the face of faults. \begin{theorem} If there are at most $f$ faulty nodes in the system and none in layer~$0$, then $\localskew_{\ell}\in O(5^f\kappa\log D)$. \end{theorem} \begin{proof} We prove by induction on the number $i\le f$ of layers $\ell>0$ with faults that the skew is bounded by $B_i:=4\kappa(2+\log D)5^i\sum_{j=0}^i 5^{-j}\in O(5^f\kappa\log D)$.
+The statement now follows analogously to the proof of \Cref{lem:drift}, carrying the uniform shift through all inequalities. \end{proof} With these tools in place, we can conclude that skews do not grow arbitrarily in the face of faults. \thmexp* \begin{proof} We prove by induction on the number $i\le f$ of layers $\ell>0$ with faults that the skew is bounded by $B_i:=4\kappa(2+\log D)5^i\sum_{j=0}^i 5^{-j}\in O(5^f\kappa\log D)$.
 By \Cref{cor:layer0}, $\localskew_0\le \kappa/2<4\kappa$.
 Thus, if there are no faults in layers $\ell>0$, by \Cref{thm:local} we have that $\localskew_{\ell}\le B_0:= 4\kappa(2+\log D)$ for all $\ell\in \N$.

 Assume that we completed step $i\in \N$ and that $\ell_{i+1}$ is the next layer where faults need to be added.
 Then we have that for all $\ell\le \ell_{i+1}$ that $\localskew_{\ell'}\le B_i=4\kappa(2+\log D)5^f\sum_{j=0}^i 5^{-j}$ both before and after adding the faults on layer $i+1$.
 By \Cref{lem:faulty_layer}, it follows that pulsing times on layer $\ell_{i+1}+1$ do not change by more than $2B_i+4\kappa$ due to the addition of faults.
 By \Cref{lem:drift_fault}, this extends to all bounds\footnote{Due to drifting hardware clocks, this does not apply to the pulse times themselves.
 However, we rely on \Cref{lem:drift} to prove our bounds in the absence of faults, and this is covered by \Cref{lem:drift_fault}.} we compute on pulse times in layers $\ell>\ell_{i+1}$.
 Since $D\ge 1$ and thus $\log D\ge 0$, we get that the local skew in step $i+1$ is bounded by